IaPCS/gmsh-to-nodes/README.md

 # gmsh-to-paticles

-Gnerates nodes and volumes from gmsh grid for nodal or particle simulations
+Generates nodes and volumes from gmsh grid for nodal or particle simulations

 # Install